WebAhead7/SimilarWords/README.md

 </p>
 <p align="center">  searchBox: autocomplete options with respect to input.

-  Our application provides names searching (both F and M), you can pick a name and see whereas it's a boy or a girl one. </p>
+  Our application provides names searching (both F and M), you can pick a name and see whereas it's a boy or a girl one ONLY with the letter A. </p>

 Available soon!!!!!
 A communication app that help new parents to be figure out if a name is suitable for a boy or a girl or both (unisex).